strugglehonor/README.md/README.md

-### Hi.
-My name is ZijianSu.
+### My name is ZijianSu.
-I am a Backend Engineer.
-I use Golang, Python, C++.
-And I focus on K8s.

-* 🍎 I interned at Tusimple which is an American AI driverless company.
+* 🍎 I interned at Tusimple which is an AI driverless company.
+* 🍉 And now, I am in Tencent.
 * ⛷ I worked on K8s and Go developed as an intern.
-* 🍉 And now, I am in Tencent.
 * 🐮 How to reach me: su2537731609@gmail.com